jmashuque/openmw-batch-script-android-windows/README.md

 - add tes3cmd cleaning option
 - output to log

 Feel free to reach out to me for help, bugs, suggestions, or comments by sending me an <strong><a href="mailto:r_b_inc@yahoo.ca">email</a></strong>.
 Thank you to Hristos N. Triantafillou, John Melesky, and Benjamin Winger for their wonderful apps.
 Thank you to <strong><a href="https://github.com/Sisah2">Sisah2</a></strong> for their work on OpenMW.
 Thank you to all the modders out there who are still going at it all these years later.
-And lastly thank you to Bethesda for your amazing vision.
+And lastly thank you to Bethesda for their amazing vision.